ohmaye/EFAssign/EO Notes.md

     - Strange behavior.
 Adding "-" or "" causes problems
 - Godot Engine v4.3.stable.official.77dcf97d8 - https://godotengine.org
 - Check EDITING features given all the views used
+- Totals:
+  - Need to work on the totals in the demand tab.
+  - When we selected choices, the total is still counting rows from the entire set
+  - That query needs to be written in gdscript and run agains sqlite -- sqlite can't create queries dynamically.

 - Naming case errors show up in exported app.
 Log files: